Satellite And Earth Maps browser hijacker removal instructions

-My Apps Center, Package Tracker Guru and MyWeatherFree are couple examples of other browser hijackers.
-They appear ordinary and tempt users into download/installation with offers of various "handy" functionalities (e.g. easy access to maps).
-However, the promised features rarely work as advertised and in most cases - they do not work at all.
-In fact, this is true of practically all PUAs.
-The sole purpose of unwanted apps is to generate revenue for the developers.
-Therefore, instead of delivering on any promises, PUAs can hijack browsers, force-open untrustworthy or malicious websites, run intrusive advertisement campaigns and collect private information.
+My Apps Center, Package Tracker Guru and MyWeatherFree are some examples of other browser hijackers.
+They may seem normal and tempt users into download/installation with offers of various "useful" functionality (e.g. easy access to maps), however, the features promised rarely work as advertised and, in most cases, do not work at all.
+In fact, this information is true of most PUAs.
+The sole purpose of these unwanted apps is to generate revenue for the developers.
+Rather than delivering any real value, PUAs can hijack browsers, force-open untrusted or malicious websites, run intrusive advertisement campaigns and collect private information.

 How did Satellite And Earth Maps install on my computer?

-Some PUAs (e.g. Satellite And Earth Maps) have "official" promotional sites, from which they can be downloaded.
-These applications can also be downloaded/installed together with other software.
-This deceptive marketing method of packing regular products with unwanted or malicious additions - is called "bundling".
-By rushing through download/installation processes (e.g. by ignoring terms, skipping steps, etc.) - users risk unintentionally allowing bundled content into the system.
+Some PUAs (including Satellite And Earth Maps) have "official" promotional sites, from which they can be downloaded.
+These applications can also be downloaded/installed with other software.
+This deceptive marketing method of packing regular products with unwanted or malicious additions is called "bundling".
+By rushing through download/installation processes (e.g. ignoring terms, skipping steps, etc.), many users risk unintentionally allowing bundled content into the system.
 Intrusive ads proliferate PUAs as well.
-Upon being clicked, the advertisements can execute scripts to make stealthy downloads/installations.
+When clicked, the advertisements can execute scripts to make stealthy downloads/installations.

-It is strongly advised to research software prior to download/installation and/or purchase.
-Only official and verified download channels must be used.
-Untrustworthy sources, like: unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - commonly offer deceptive and/or bundled content.
-When downloading/installing, it is recommended to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, features, and other additions.
-It is just as important to exercise caution when browsing.
-Intrusive adverts appear legitimate, however they redirect to unreliable and harmful webpages (e.g. gambling, pornography, adult-dating, and many others).
-In case of encounters with ads and/or redirects of this kind, the system must be inspected and all suspect applications and browser extensions/plug-ins - immediately removed.
-If your computer is already infected with Satellite And Earth Maps, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.
+You are strongly advised to research all software prior to download/installation and/or purchase.
+Use only official and verified download channels.
+Untrusted sources such as unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders commonly offer deceptive and bundled content.
+When downloading/installing, you are advised to read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, features, and other additions.
+It is also important to exercise caution when browsing.
+Intrusive ads may seem legitimate, however, they can redirect to dubious and harmful web pages (e.g. gambling, pornography, adult-dating, and many others).
+If you encounter ads or redirects of this kind, inspect the system and remove all suspect applications and browser extensions/plug-ins immediately.
+If your computer is already infected with Satellite And Earth Maps, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this browser hijacker.

 Satellite And Earth Maps browser hijacker installation setup: